December 6, Reading 1 – 2 Chronicles 36

 Our good works, the jobs given to us in Jesus, were prepared _beforehand_ by God Himself (Ephesians 2:10).

-Through Jesus our king we have been appointed to the service of God.
+Through Jesus our King we are appointed to the service of God.

 We can be encouraged in reading of Josiah, he was a king who patterned Jesus in many ways.